Blog

 Payment tools

 The ones I do use, and practically on a daily basis, are SEMrush and Ahrefs.
-They are super broad and complete tools that have a lot of interesting options to control and monitor your projects, especially in everything related to SEO.
+They are super wide and complete tools that have a lot of interesting options to control and monitor your projects, especially in everything related to SEO.

 SEMrush